UMMS Student Groups/Organizations

 Simulation Interest Group

-Faculty Sponsor: Dr. Barbara Walsh, Department of Pediatrics – Emergency Medicine
+Faculty Sponsor: Barbara Walsh, MD, Department of Pediatrics – Emergency Medicine

 The Simulation Interest Group aims at integrating clinical knowledge and skills that students learn in the classroom and on rotations into real-life medical scenarios using the UMass Medical School Simulation Center.
 Using state-of-the-art simulation technology and an interprofessional educational framework, students of the graduate schools of UMass Medical School will get to experience collaborative and interactive learning through the guidance and teaching of UMass faculty and residents who will present clinical scenarios that will reinforce key concepts, procedures, and situations that students will likely encounter in their future.